dsarona/ds_class/Project/ProjectPaper.md

-## Problem statement and hypothesis (reword to problem statement)
+## Improving Incident Identifcation and Resonse Time
-Limited security resources to monitor and respond to attacks on a growing number of hosts and services Virtual and Cloud solutions reducing deployment time and overhead - growth of the devops model (instant deployment) No easy model for identifying at risk services once they are deployed - why are some hosts compromised and not others Need to automate as much as possible - no time for manually reviewing data
+There are limited security resources to monitor and respond to attacks on an increasing number of ephermal hosts and services.
+These hosts and services are cloud based using the devops model for deployment and frequent change.
+All of which makes identifying the risk of these services more difficult before they are deployed and removes nearly all ability to manually identify issues in such an automated environment.

-Theory that with data review hosts/services that will be targeted can be identified early on in the cyber kill chain process allowing for more resources to be spent reviewing specific activity.
-Or put another way, being able to better identify those hosts and services most at risk.
+So my theory is by reiewing hosts/services that are being targetted now we can be identify earlier on in the cyber kill chain process those services or hosts to be compromised in the near future.
+Or put another way, being able to better identify those hosts and services most at risk as they are being automatically deployed.

 ## Description of your data set and how it was obtained
 * Shodan